MicrosoftDocs/windows-dev-docs/terminal/panes.md

 ![Windows Terminal create pane](./images/open-panes.gif)
 _Configuration: [Raspberry Ubuntu](./custom-terminal-gallery/raspberry-ubuntu.md)_

 If you'd like to change these key bindings, you can create new ones using the `splitPane` action and `vertical` or `horizontal` values for the `split` property in your profiles.json file.
 If you just want a pane with the maximum amount of surface area, you can set `split` to `auto`.
+To learn how key bindings work, visit the [key bindings page](./customize-settings/key-bindings.md).

 ```json
 { "command": { "action": "splitPane", "split": "vertical"}, "keys": "alt+shift+plus" },